opticfluorine/sovereign/docs/persistence.md

 becomes active.
 The exception is for entities corresponding to player characters - these entities only become active under the specific conditions described in their section below.

-Note that the implicit root entity *never* becomes active, and so the parent-child activation rules only apply to at most a portion of the game world.

 #### Player Character Entities

 Player character entities are activated and retrieved one-by-one as they log in.
 They are never activated as a result